XpolioN2005/rock-paper-scissors-pygame/README.md

 ---

 ## 📄 License
 This project is open-source and free to use.
-NO FORMAL LICENCE HAS BBEN CREATED.
+NO FORMAL LICENCE HAS BEEN CREATED.
 ---

 💡 *Built with Python and Pygame.*